 Fall

-With moderate temperatures and beautiful foliage, fall is a great time to go to Philadelphia.
+With moderate temperatures and beautiful foliage, fall is a great time to visit.
 The summer crowds dissipate after Labor Day, and you’ll find declining room rates.
 If you are looking for places to see fall colors, visit Washington Square Park, Fairmount Park, and areas a little further afield such as Route 32 in Bucks County.

 Events and highlights